Dundalk Photographic Society 2019

 Laoch na Laochra is an art exhibition by Dara Vallely based on a book published by Gael Linn in 2015.
 The paintings portray the heroism of the legendary Cú Chulainn, legendary warrior of Ulster.
 During his short but heroic life, magic, romance, betrayal and violence mark every twist and turn.
 In the epic story of the Táin, the Cattle raid of Cooley, Cú Chulainn vigorously defends Ulster.
 The paintings reflect this energy, they are vibrant in colour and energetic in style, drawing on traditional Irish art and international modernism to produce a compelling visual narrative.

-Opened Wednesday 11th January at 7pm
+Preview reception: Wednesday 11th January at 7pm

 ‘On the Way/Onderweg’